f5devcentral/vscode-f5/README.md

 # The F5 VSCode Extension

-Let the F5 VSCode Extension supercharge your abilities to write (A)utomated (T)ool(C)hain declarations with snippets, examples and declaration schema validation, and also assist with connecting, deploying, retrieving and updating declarations on F5 devices.
+Let the F5 VSCode Extension supercharge your abilities to write (A)utomated (T)ool(C)hain declarations with snippets, examples, and declaration schema validation, and also assist with connecting, deploying, retrieving and updating declarations on F5 devices.

 It can also help with iRules/iApps, BIG-IQ, and regular configuration/migration.